neillyt/mkdocs/docs/chef/chef_recipes_directives.md

 ```

 #### Subscribes directive
-> a notification property that allows a resource to listen to another resource and then take action if the state of the resource being listened to changes.
+> A notification property that allows a resource to listen to another resource and then take action if the state of the resource being listened to changes.

-In the example below, the subscribes listens for the change.
+In the example below, the **subscribes** directive listens for the change.
 By default, the service resource type is not set to do anything other than subscribe.
 The cookbook_file resource type looks at the /etc/httpd/conf/httpd.conf and will make changes if the configuration does not match.
 If, and only if, changes are made to the /etc/httpd/conf/httpd.conf file then the service resource type will execute a reload.

 Example of the subscribes directive: